 Indirect costs, such as marketing and legal costs will not qualify for the relief.

 What are the rates that can be claimed?

 Relief will apply at rates of 20% for non-touring exhibitions and at 25% for touring exhibitions and the relief will be capped at an equivalent of £500,000 of qualifying expenditure per exhibition.
-The relief is based on 80% of eligible expenditure, meaning the maximum cash saving will be £80,000 for non-touring exhibitions and £100,000 for touring exhibitions.
+The relief is based on 80% of eligible expenditure, meaning the maximum cash repayment will be £80,000 for non-touring exhibitions and £100,000 for touring exhibitions.

 How do I get the money back?

-What type of exhibitions would be eligible?
+What type of exhibitions are eligible?